How to Use the Preference Policy Map

 How many preference points do I qualify for?

-Use the online map (below) to search addresses to see how many preference points the addresses qualify for.
+Use the online map in the application portal to search addresses to see how many preference points the addresses qualify for.
 The color-coded zones correspond to different preference point values based on the level of urban renewal activity in that area.

-3. See which colored zone the address is located in to find how many preference points it qualifies for.
+3. The colored zone the address is in will determine how many preference points it qualifies for.
+The online application will automatically display the number of points per map and total them for you.

 You can receive up to a maximum of 6 points: